 One of the best ways to get an overview of London is to walk the Jubilee Walkway.
-This is a self-guided walking route created in 1977 to mark the Queen’s 25th anniversary.
+This is a self-guided walking route created in 1977 to mark Queen Elizabeth II 25th anniversary on the throne.

 The 14-mile (23km) route connects all the main places of interest in central London from Buckingham Palace to the Tower of London.

 Circular silver plaques set in the pavement, like the one pictured above, guide you in the right direction.
 Information panels along the route describe the buildings in the area.

 It takes a long day to walk the whole Jubilee Walkway.
 If you’re not a keen walker, the route can be divided into five sections which take between 1 and 4 hours to walk.

 We recommend the Jubilee Loop and the Western Loop sections for first-time visitors.
 If you do both, you’ll see the most important sights in central London.

 Jubilee Loop Walk – 1 hour walk

 This is the section to walk if you’re short of time.
-The 2 mile (3km) anti-clockwise route passes some of London’s main sights: Buckingham Palace, St James’s Park, the Houses of Parliament, Big Ben, Westminster Abbey and Horse Guards Parade.
+The 2 mile (3km) anti-clockwise circular route passes some of London’s main sights: Buckingham Palace, St James’s Park, the Houses of Parliament, Big Ben, Westminster Abbey and Horse Guards Parade.